MicrosoftDocs/sql-docs/azure-sql/managed-instance/business-continuity-high-availability-disaster-recover-hadr-overview.md

 ## License-free DR replicas

 You can save on licensing costs by configuring a secondary Azure SQL Managed Instance for only disaster recovery (DR).
 This benefit is available if you're using an auto-failover group between two SQL managed instances, or you've configured a hybrid link between SQL Server and Azure SQL Managed Instance.
-As long as the secondary instance isn't used for any workloads, and is only a passive DR standby, you aren't charged for the vCore licensing costs used by the secondary instance.
+As long as the secondary instance doesn't have any read or write workloads on it  and is only a passive DR standby, you aren't charged for the vCore licensing costs used by the secondary instance.

-When you designate a secondary instance for only disaster recovery, and no workloads are running on the instance, Microsoft provides you with the number of vCores that are licensed to the primary instance at no extra charge under the failover rights benefit in the [product licensing terms](https://www.microsoft.com/en-us/Licensing/product-licensing/sql-server?rtc=1).
+When you designate a secondary instance for only disaster recovery, and no read or write workloads are running on the instance, Microsoft provides you with the number of vCores that are licensed to the primary instance at no extra charge under the failover rights benefit in the [product licensing terms](https://www.microsoft.com/Licensing/product-licensing/sql-server?rtc=1).
 You're still billed for the compute and storage that the secondary instance uses.

 The name for the benefit depends on your scenario:

 - [Hybrid failover rights for a passive replica](managed-instance-link-feature-overview.md#license-free-passive-replica): When you configure a [link](managed-instance-link-feature-overview.md) between SQL Server and Azure SQL Managed Instance, you can use the **Hybrid failover rights** benefit to save on vCore licensing costs for the passive secondary replica.
 - [Failover rights for a standby replica](auto-failover-group-standby-replica-how-to-configure.md): When you configure an auto-failover group between two managed instances, you can use the **Failover rights** benefit to save on vCore licensing costs for the standby secondary replica.